 Submission of Official Documents

-Submission of official documents, such as TOEFL score and transcripts, need to be sent to the SDSU Graduate Admissions office.
+Submission of official documents, such as TOEFL score and official transcripts, need to be sent to the SDSU Graduate Admissions office.
 Documents sent to the department via email or regular mail/delivery services will not be accepted and will be discarded.

 For more information on how to apply please visit the Office of Admissions - SDSU Main Campus Master's Degrees page.

 Scholarships and Financial Support